 Kids, and their parents, can take on Disney favourite rides like Toy Story Mania! as well as experiences totally unique to Tokyo DisneySea, including the Jules-Verne inspired thrills of Journey to the Center of the Earth and the utterly enchanting Sindbad’s Storybook Voyage.

-But don’t just take my word on visiting Tokyo DisneySea with kids.
+But don’t just take my word on visiting Tokyo DisneySea for kids.
 Here, Raffles (10) and Sugarpuff (7) don their mouse ears to share their favourite Tokyo DisneySea moments.

 He said: “Mediterranean Harbor was our first stop on arrival at Tokyo DisneySea, at least it was after we’d stocked up on gear at the Emporio and Galleria Disney, so we could look suitably Disney for our day of adventures.
 My jaw hit the floor when we walked through a stone gateway into a replica of Venice.
 When we boarded a gondola to cruise through its canals I could have believed we were actually in Italy and not in Japan.
 Shouting ciao to passers-by as we floated along, it really got us in to the spirit of happiness that Disney is all about.”